-Yes, if the boat was purchased from a private party, you'll need a Kansas bill of sale.
-The boat registration process takes place Wildlife, Parks & Tourism offices.
+Yes.
+If the boat was purchased from a private party, you'll need a Kansas bill of sale.
+The boat registration process takes place at Wildlife, Parks & Tourism offices.
 You can find a list of those locations here.

-If you bought the boat from a dealer, you'll need to provide the sales tax receipt or complete form ST-8.
+If you bought the boat from a dealer, you'll need to provide the sales tax receipt or complete form ST-8B.